Poster Presentation Guidelines

 There will be two open-call poster sessions, with the opportunity for up to 70 people to present their research on November 14th or 15th.
 To create dynamic and engaging poster presentations we are collaborating with ePosterBoards LLC to create all-electronic poster sessions!
 The e-poster platform allows the presenter to include videos in addition to photos, as well as having the flexibility of having more than one slide to share their reintroduction stories.

-Our abstract deadline is fast approaching!
-All abstracts must be submitted by 30 March 2018 in order to be considered for a session or as part of the eposter sessions.
+Our abstract deadline has been extended for a few more days!
+All abstracts must be submitted by 9:00am (CST) 5 April 2018 in order to be considered for a session or as part of the eposter sessions.
 Notification of acceptance will be sent by 1 June 2018.
 To submit your abstract please use the following link to submit.
 All applicants must register prior to their submission as a speaker or eposter presenter in order to be considered.

 To better explain all of the possibilities available with eposters, we have included a video from a poster presented in 2016 at the Chimpanzees in Context conference also hosted at Lincoln Park Zoo.
 In the attached poster you can see the incorporation of videos from ape training sessions, as well as brief descriptions of the current cognitive studies occurring at Lincoln Park Zoo.